sav-che/TL-2/Authors/Dinsmore, John Edward {std. Dinsm.}.md

-> [!cite] BHL link: this entry starts at [page 346](https://www.biodiversitylibrary.org/item/103833#page/358/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 346](https://www.biodiversitylibrary.org/page/33259392) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Dinsmore, John Edward (1862-1951), American botanist working in Palestine, director of the American Colony Herbarium in Jerusalem, honorary curator of the Post Herbarium Beirut (Lebanon), engaged in special study of Iris in the Near East, collected material for a new edition of Post's Flora, which appeared in 1932-1933 (see TL-2: no. 8191). (*Dinsm.*).
+Dinsmore, John Edward (1862-1951), American botanist working in Palestine, director of the American Colony Herbarium in Jerusalem, honorary curator of the Post Herbarium Beirut (Lebanon), engaged in special study of Iris in the Near East, collected material for a new edition of Post's Flora, which appeared in 1932-1933 (see TL-2: no. 8191).
+**Abbreviated name**: *Dinsm.*

 #### Herbarium and types